 - Large is between 16 to 20 cups of popped popcorn.

-You can check our cooking measurement calculator to learn more about cooking conversions for different ingredients!
+You can check our cooking measurement converter to learn more about cooking conversions for different ingredients!

 💡 The calculator also works the other way around.
 You can enter the volume of kernels, and it'll show you how many people this serves.